RobertDickens/dinkers.github.io/_machine-learning/linear_regression_with_gradient_descent.md

 ---
 layout: post
 title:  "Linear Regression with Gradient Descent"
-description: "Using Python to describe a dependent variable as a linear function of one or more independent variables."
+description: "Deriving the gradient descent algorithm to fit a linear regression model and implementing it in Python"
 ---

 Linear regression is one of the most simple and commonly used techniques in statistical analysis and machine learning.
 A linear regression model describes a dependent variable as a linear function of one or more independent variables.

 For simplicity, we'll begin with the case of a single independent variable, which is referred to as *simple linear regression*.
 In this case, the function that models dependent variable *y* with respect to an independent variable *x* has the form: